bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 ```

 Note that we have used `.chain()` on the two systems.
 This is because we want them two to run in exactly the order they're listed in the code: with `update_people` occurring before `greet_people`.
-If they weren’t, the name might change after we greet the people.
+If they weren’t, the name might change after we've greeted the people.

 But we don’t add the `hello_world` system to the chain, because it doesn’t matter when it runs.
 This way, Bevy can run `hello_world` in parallel while the other systems are running.